With the plants also grows self-confidence

 Better nutrition thanks to newly acquired knowledge

 Greenhouses, kitchen gardens and improved storage facilities are important factors in improving the nutrition situation in Tajikistan.
 However, knowledge about healthy nutrition is just as important.
 Together with our Tajik partner organization Fidokor, Welthungerhilfe trains medical staff and nurses on the symptoms and consequences of malnutrition.
 This also includes content on child care, safe motherhood and other health-related topics.
 In addition, there are cooking classes, food presentations and brochures for participants in the projects.
-In order to deliver the content to as many women as possible, 79 women's self-help groups have been established with a total of 1034 participants.
+In order to deliver the content to as many women as possible, 79 women's self-empowerment groups have been established with a total of 1034 participants.
 In these groups, women discuss best practices, share knowledge and learn from each other.
 They receive further input from nutrition leaders, who are elected from the ranks of the groups and receive additional training.

 One of these nutrition leader is Mamlakat Tulaeva.
 She says that the participants in her group are between 23 and 53 years old, and most of the women have at least one child.
 In particular, the training sessions on breastfeeding have been instructive for her: "Before, we threw away the colostrum (the first milk) and gave water to the newborns.
 Now we know the benefits and have changed our practices.
 The children, who used to eat mostly bread, now also get to eat more eggs and different vegetables."
 Through cooking demonstrations with each other, healthy recipes are shared and the women learn how to use the new crops.